 Spam traps are addresses used by ISPs and blocklist providers to catch spammers.
 Even the best email marketers can have spam traps on their lists.
-Oftentimes these addresses have been inactive for a long period of time and have not opened an email in a while (or ever).
+Oftentimes these addresses have been abandoned for a long period of time and have not opened an email in a while (or ever).
 Despite the negative connotation around spam traps, these addresses catch legitimate spammers and help keep our inboxes from becoming filled with unwanted emails.

 Types of spam traps